Light Years (Kylie Minogue album): Critical reception

 Light Years received generally positive reviews from contemporary music critics.
 The Guardian assigned a normalized rating out of 10 to reviews from UK mainstream critics—the album has an average score of 5.8 based on 6 reviews.
 NME wrote "Light Years is all you need to know about Kylie in less than an hour: fun, perfectly-formed, not too taxing and occasionally annoying".
 Dorian Lynskey of Select called it "an unrelenting hoot" that is filled with potential singles and fearlessly derivative.
 Clarke praised Minogue's newfound confidence, noting she has "her tongue firmly in her cheek for this camp slice of epic disco".
-Dwyer praised the "breezy disco hedonism" nature of Light Year, while Pearse wrote the album is among "some decidedly classy classic pop creations".
+Dwyer praised the "breezy disco hedonism" nature of Light Years, while Pearse wrote the album is among "some decidedly classy classic pop creations".

 Several reviewers were displeased with the album's non-substantive production.
 Andrew Lynch of entertainment.ie viewed the album as inconsequential and uneven, although he considered it "a much better record [as a whole] than most critics would like to admit".
 Crossing found the album well-produced, but was critical of the songwriting effort and its cheeky content.
 Charles thought that Minogue "has become a parody of herself" with an album filled with catchy, throwaway pop songs.
 Bernard Zuel of The Sydney Morning Herald wrote Williams and Chambers' contributions keep Light Years from being completely disposable.
 In their negative reviews, T'Cha Dunlevy of The Gazette and Sandra Sperounes of Edmonton Journal dismissed the record as lightweight and unimaginative, and said that Minogue "is still doing her best Madonna's impression."

 Retrospectively, Light Years is generally considered to be one of Minogue's strongest releases.
 It was one of three of Minogue's studio albums to receive a four-star rating from British writer Colin Larkin in the Encyclopedia of Popular Music (2011) with Rhythm of Love (1990) and Fever (2001).
 He classified it as "high standard".
 Smith praised Minogue's confidence, calling the album a game-changer and her most accessible work since Rhythm of Love.
 Levine commented that "as far as fruity little party records go, Light Years is an absolute peach".
 In 2018, Sal Cinquemani of Slant Magazine ranked Light Years as Minogue fourth-best studio album for its outstanding production.
 Harrison praised Minogue's spirited vocal performance, and concluded that besides its carefree appeal, Light Years has an "unrecognized compositional breadth and vitality that affirms Minogue's ongoing commitment to music excellence".